mccormackandrew/mapcan/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission
+* I have put single quotes around ggplot2 in the submission, which was suggested